PARENT AND GRANDPARENT SPONSORSHIP UPDATE 2018

 Once applicants receive an invitation, they have 90 days to submit a complete application.

 In order to qualify for the parent or grandparent sponsorship program, there are certain requirements applicants must meet.
 First, you must meet the basic family sponsorship requirements.
 This means you must:

-- Permanent resident of Canada (you must be able to support your parent or grandparents financially, ensure they don’t need social assistance from the government, and provide you the essential needs for them and yourself)
+or Permanent resident of Canada (you must be able to support your parent or grandparents financially, ensure they don’t need social assistance from the government and provide you with the essential needs for them and yourself)

-To sponsor your parents or grandparents, you must meet certain income requirements and be able to support that person and their dependents financially.
+To sponsor your parents or grandparents, you must meet certain income requirements and be able to support that person and their dependants financially.